nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The provided common attribute is invalid.
+The provided common attribute is invalid as it does not correspond to a valid attribute within EduManage.

     * 3a1.
 EduManage shows an error message.

       Use case resumes at step 3.

+***

 **Use case: View details for a specific student**

 **MSS**

 1. Tuition teacher requests to list students.
-2. EduManage shows a list of students.
+2. EduManage shows a list of all students.
-3. Tuition teacher requests to view details for a student by providing the student's name.
+3. Tuition teacher requests to view details for a student by inputting the student's name.
-4. EduManage displays all details about a student.
+4. EduManage displays all details about the student.

    Use case ends.